cld-agency/craftwind-boilerplate/readme.md

-This is starter boilerplate for Craft CMS + Tailwind + Vue via Laravel Mix.
+This is starter boilerplate for Craft CMS 3 + Tailwind 2 + Vue 2 via Laravel Mix 5.

 To use this Craft boilerplate:
 ====================================

-1.
+1. `npm install`
-1.
+1. `npm run development` or `npm run watch` or `npm run all`.
+Running `all` will trigger both development (with watch) and production builds simulataneously.
+Downside to that is that production CSS will only be purged when the task is first run, so you'll need to run production task again (`npm run production` or `npm run all`).

-1.
+The full unpurged Tailwind CSS is available in local dev to make it easier to select classes in the Inspector.
+The build is purged when running `npm run production`.

 -------------------------------------------